macdonst/summit-phonegap-supercharge/lesson5.md

 ---

 ### Overview
 When you’re building apps it’s important to have an understanding of how your users are behaving.
-This will help you identify areas of friction and come up with ideas and tests for improvement.
+This will help you identify areas of friction, come up with ideas and tests for improvement.
 It’s a good idea to answer questions like:

 * Which features of your app do people use most?
 * When are your users most active?
 * What does the conversion funnel look like from signup to paying customer?
 * Where are people dropping off?

-In this module, I’ll explain how you can track what your users are doing in your PhoneGap Application using [Keen IO](http://keen.io/).
+In this module, we’ll explain how you can track what your users are doing in your PhoneGap Application using [Keen IO](http://keen.io/).

 ## Requirements
 Before you can code this feature, you'll first need to add the [Cordova Device Plugin](https://github.com/apache/cordova-plugin-device) to your project since it is not yet used in the Star Track base app template.